BeyondATC/BeyondATC_Wiki/docs/knowledge-base/cpdlc.md

 - Enter the center's logon code and notify
 - ATC will then confirm by accepting the logon

-Future instructions may arrive via text from now on.
+You'll start to see appropriate CPDLC instructions be sent over text instead of voice.

 ### 5. Receive, respond and make requests via CPDLC